opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 To add default basemaps to the table and make them available on the domain:

-1. Click on the + Add basemap button under the table.
+1. Click on the "Add basemap" button under the table.
 2. In the Basemap column, click on the drop-down menu.
 By default, it should display "Streets" (default basemap for all OpenDataSoft domains).
 3. The drop-down menu indicates all basemaps available in the domain, ordered by basemap providers.
 Click on the basemap to add to the domain.
 4. In the Label column, indicate a label for the newly added basemap.
 There must be one label per language (if the domain supports more than one), otherwise the configurations cannot be saved.
-5. Click on the Save button in the top right corner of the page.
+5. Click on the "Save" button in the top right corner of the page.

 Adding custom basemaps
 ----------------------

-Among the default basemaps are 2 options that allow the addition of custom basemaps:
+Among the default basemaps, displayed in the drop-down menu of the Basemap table column (described in the introduction of this documentation), are 2 options that allow the addition of custom basemaps:

 - "Custom", to add TMS and other OpenStreeMap compatible basemaps
 - "Custom (WMS)", to add WMS basemaps